dipc-cc/hubbard/doc/index.rst

 Welcome to Hubbard's documentation!
 ===================================

-The hubbard package allows to find the self-consistent solution for the Mean Field Hubbard Model for a certain tight-binding Hamiltonian and a certain Coulomb repulsion parameter U
+The Hubbard_ Python package allows to find the self-consistent solution for the Mean Field Hubbard Model for a certain tight-binding Hamiltonian and a certain Coulomb repulsion parameter U.

 -  Easy calculation of spin-resolved quantities.
 It takes advantage of many routines from sisl_ as well as numpy_ and scipy_, which makes it very efficient when handling with thousands of atoms, given the usage of sparse matrices.